erizov/Professor/semester_08/lecture_49_sql_fundamentals/transactions/school.en.md

-# Transactions
+# SQL Transactions

 ## Simple Explanation

-SQL Transactions is an algorithm used to solve specific problems in computer science.
+SQL Transactions is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying transactions to solve specific tasks in transactions;
-- using transactions in production systems for data processing;
-- integrating transactions into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of transactions:
+Consider a specific example of how sql transactions works:

-1. Data preparation: input data for transactions (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of transactions to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the transactions algorithm do?
+1. What does the sql transactions algorithm do?
-2. In what situations is transactions used?
+2. In what situations is sql transactions used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does transactions handle edge cases?
+1. How does sql transactions handle edge cases?
-2. What are the advantages and disadvantages of transactions?
+2. What are the advantages and disadvantages of sql transactions?
-3. Can the performance of transactions be improved?
+3. Can the performance of sql transactions be improved?

 ### Advanced

-1. What is the time complexity of transactions?
+1. What is the time complexity of sql transactions?
-2. How does transactions work with large volumes of data?
+2. How does sql transactions work with large volumes of data?
-3. How can transactions be optimized?
+3. How can sql transactions be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the transactions algorithm.
+Perform a simple operation with the sql transactions algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the transactions algorithm to a more complex dataset.
+Apply the sql transactions algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the transactions algorithm in a programming language.
+Write an implementation of the sql transactions algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.